-In this article, I’m going to discuss the best alcohol withdrawal vitamins.
+In this article, I’m going to discuss the best alcohol detox supplements.
 We will review a number of highly effective supplements for alcoholics that include many basic vitamins and go well beyond them.

 Years ago, I had alcohol cravings that were so bad that I wondered if they would be a permanent part of my life.
-I began to research natural supplements for alcohol withdrawal.
+I began to research the subject of natural alcohol detox.

 I discovered that quality supplements can significantly alleviate alcohol withdrawal.